-I'm in the process of viewing houses in Abridge and I am now considering a potential offer.
-Should I already have a conveyancing practitioner in place at this stage?
-I will be getting a mortgage with Kent Reliance.
+I'm in the process of looking at flats in Abridge and I am now considering a potential offer.
+Is it advisable to have my conveyancing practitioner on ‘stand by’?
+I intend to finance via a mortgage with Co-operative.

 It would be wise to start your search sooner rather than later.
 After you have chosen your lawyer and once your offer is accepted you can instruct them to work for you and pass their details on to the EA.
 Given that you are obtaining a mortgage with Co-operative, make sure you remember to check that your lawyer is on the Co-operative conveyancing panel.

 Lloyds have agreed my mortgage in principle, my offer on a property in Abridge has been agreed to, what are the next steps?

 The estate agent will wish to be informed of your lawyer's details (ensure that the property lawyers are on the lender’s panel).
 Call up Lloyds or your financial adviser and complete any outstanding paperwork.
 Lloyds will instruct a valuer who will get in touch with the selling agent or vendor to arrange a time for the valuation to occur.
 Once carried out (assuming no problems) it takes about a fortnight for the mortgage offer to be issued.
 Lloyds will issue the offer to you and your conveyancing practitioners.
 The legal work will then take it’s course according the nature and complexity of the conveyancing in Abridge.

 Are there restrictive covenants that are commonly identified during conveyancing in Abridge?

 Restrictive covenants can be picked up when reviewing land registry title as part of the process of conveyancing in Abridge.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’